 The German Edge Cloud education series

 (Container as a Service) lies between IaaS and PaaS.
 CaaS is a cloud service that gives customers a ready-made container environment that includes high availability, orchestration, integration into CI/CD pipelines and an image repository.
-Users can provide and manage applications via container-based abstraction using local data centres or the
+Users can provide and manage applications via container-based abstraction using local data centres or the cloud.
+CaaS is ideal for developers who produce containerised apps that need to be more secure and also scalable.

 Cloud automationRead more